Cali.png

 Staying Alert on Your Behalf

-The House of Representatives passed the Credit Union Board Modernization Act, a bill providing parity with state-chartered credit unions by allowing federally chartered credit unions to remove the monthly board meeting requirement and move to one per quarter (and no fewer than six per year).
-In total, 30 of 53 California members of the House co-sponsored this bill, as well as all four House representatives from Nevada.
-In the Senate, the bill has the support of four senators (two from California and two in Nevada) and continues gaining bipartisan support.
-This bill also exempts federally chartered de-novo credit unions in their first five years of operations, as well as federal credit unions with a low CAMELS score (Capital Adequacy / Asset Quality / Management / Earnings / Liquidity / Asset-Liability Management / Sensitivity to Market Risk).
+Due to the League’s proactive advocacy efforts, the House of Representatives passed H.R.
+582, the Credit Union Board Modernization Act.
+This bill provides parity with state-chartered credit unions by allowing federally chartered credit unions to remove the monthly board meeting requirement and move to one per quarter (and no fewer than six per year).
+Authored by Congressman Juan Vargas (California), the bill passed unanimously.
+Its passage comes after successfully passing the House in 2022.
+During the 117th Congress from last session, 30 of 53 California members of the House co-sponsored this bill, as well as all four House representatives from Nevada.
+We continue advocating for its full passage.

 Powerful Achievements: PAC & Grassroots